 Step 5: Install essential plugins

 Plugins are software additions that enhance the capabilities of your WordPress site.
 There are a wide variety available to meet the functional requirements of almost any business, including ecommerce inventory systems, SEO tools, and site security enhancements.

 Step 6: Create content

-Once you have added your essential content, you can create product pages or blogs.
+From the WordPress dashboard, you can easily navigate to the Pages tab and build content from there.
+Once you have added this essential content, you can create product pages or blogs.
 Installing a plugin that imparts SEO advice, like Yoast, as you create content will help your site rank better on search engines.

 Step 7: Optimize your site for user experience

 Choose whether to enable or disable comments to encourage a conversation.
-Head to Settings and then Discussion to decide whether you want comments enabled on all posts, or just on blogs.
+Head to "Settings" and then "Discussion" to decide whether you want comments enabled on all posts, or just on blogs.

-Building a site with WordPress is slightly more complicated than it is with website building platforms like Wix or Weebly.
-The extra effort pays off, thanks to the near infinite number of plugins available to improve your site’s functional capabilities.
+Building a site with WordPress is slightly more complicated than with website builders like Wix or Weebly.
+The extra effort pays off though, thanks to the near infinite number of plugins available to improve your site’s functional capabilities.